nus-cs2103-AY2021S1/ip/docs/README.md

 -> [!] symbol will be used to show the priority of the task.

--> Number of ! increase as priroity increase.
+-> Number of ! increase as priority increase.

 Format: